$65k In Student Loans: Should You Take Out A Second Mortgage?

 Today's mortgage rates for second mortgages and HELOCs are very attractive, and may be lower than what you're paying for your student loans.

-To get the best deal, obtain quotes from several competing lenders and compare them.Click to see today's rates (Oct 20th, 2017)
+To get the best deal, obtain quotes from several competing lenders and compare them.Verify your new rate (Dec 13th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.